jecki/DHParser/documentation/StepByStepGuide.rst

 Now, if you look into the file "example.dsl" you will find that it contains a simple sequence of words, namely "Life is but a walking shadow".
 In fact, the demo grammar that comes with a newly created project is nothing but simple grammar for sequences of words separated by whitespace.
-Now, since we alread have unit tests, our first exercise will be to run the unit tests by starting the script "tst_poetry_grammar.py"::
+Now, since we already have unit tests, our first exercise will be to run the unit tests by starting the script "tst_poetry_grammar.py"::